webplatform/docs/svg/tutorials/smarter_svg_filters/index.md

 ==Textures (feTurbulence)==

-Turbulence is indispensible for grain and weave textures used in background patterns.
+Turbulence is indispensible for grain and weave textures, useful for background patterns.
 Step through the following example:

 <syntaxhighlight lang="xml">